khulnasoft-lab/design.khulnasoft.com/contents/components/toast.md

 ### Animation

-* A toast message eases in and eases out with a speed of 200 milliseconds from the bottom-left side of the screen (centered at smaller breakpoints)
+* A toast message eases in and out with a speed of 200 milliseconds from the bottom-left side of the screen (centered at smaller breakpoints).